lucalusn/mobility/README.md

 ![Image of system architecture](https://github.com/lucalusn/mobility/blob/main/architecture.png)

 ## How to install:
+This demo script will run the RabbitMQon on a docker container.
+Docker has to be manually install on your machine.
+More info about how to install [Docker](https://docs.docker.com/engine/install/ubuntu/)

 1: create a conda env and install the package using setup.py

     conda create -n mobility python=3